-One of the few ways a new driver can make sure their car insurance premiums stay low is by buying the right vehicle, but car insurers have a rather complex way of determining how much the premium should cost.
+One of the few ways a first time car buyer can make sure their car insurance premiums stay low is by buying the right vehicle, but car insurers have a rather complex way of determining how much the premium should cost.

-While most people know safer cars are less expensive to cover, not all first-time car buyers are aware that newer and more expensive models have the potential to drive up car insurance quotes.
+While most people understand safer and cheaper cars are less expensive to insure, not all first-time car buyers are aware that newer and more expensive models have the potential to drive up car insurance quotes.
 That’s because newer and more expensive vehicles cost more to replace.

-In the event of an accident, the insurer risks paying out a larger sum of money to repair or replace a 2018 Audi A4 compared with a 2009 Subaru Outback, a risk that directly translates into the insurance premiums.
+In the event of an accident, the insurer risks paying out a larger sum of money.
+For instance, to repair or replace a 2018 Audi A4 compared with a 2009 Subaru Outback, a risk that directly translates into the insurance premiums.

-However, some older, less complex vehicles are seen as less safe so it’s not a hard and fast rule.
-For instance, a 2018 Honda Civic will cost $24 less in premiums per month than a 2015 model, according to our vehicle insurance calculator.
-Though typically older models incur lower premiums, newer vehicles with advanced safety features and locking mechanisms can help alleviate the price of insurance due to high cost of repairs.
+However, some older, less expensive vehicles are seen as less safe, so it’s not a hard and fast rule.
+For instance, a 2018 Honda Civic will cost $24 less in premiums per month than a 2015 model, according to our Ontario car insurance calculator.
+Older models typically incur lower premiums.
+But, new tech in auto like advanced safety features and immobilization locking devices could actually increase the price of insurance due to high cost of repairs.

 How insurers price vehicles